 When a home’s status switches to contingent, it means contingencies stand in the way before the deal is done.
 If closing on a home is a race, then buyers still have miles ahead of them when they enter the contingency process.

 There are many types of contingencies buyers can include in their offer that make it easier for them to back out of a real estate deal, but these are some of the most common:

 • Inspection contingency.
-A home inspector will search the property top to bottom to uncover any issues.
+A home inspector is paid to search the property top to bottom to uncover any issues.
 With a home inspection report in hand, buyers can ask the sellers to solve the issues or give them a credit against the purchase price of the home.

-With this contingency, buyers can also walk away scot-free based on the findings of the inspection.
+With this contingency, buyers can also walk away from a deal based on the findings of the inspection.
 Alternatively, if both parties don’t come to an agreement on repairs or credits, they can terminate the deal.
-Inspection issues caused 9% of real estate contracts to fall through in early 2021, according to NAR.

 • Appraisal contingency.
 In order to secure financing for a home, it must be professionally appraised for the value of the offer or more.
-If the home is appraised for less than the offer, the buyer can either make up the difference in cash, negotiate with the seller for a lower offer, or walk away from the deal.
-The NAR survey showed that 11% of real estate deals were terminated because of a problem with the appraisal.
+If the home appraises for less than the offer, the buyer can either make up the difference in cash, negotiate with the seller for a lower offer, or walk away from the deal.

 • Home sale contingency.
 If buyers need to sell their existing home to help finance the purchase of a new home, they may include a home sale contingency in the offer.
 That means if an offer on their home falls through, they’re no longer on the hook to buy the home they made an offer on.